 We are grateful for the following funding and support:

 Dr. Chambers is an international leader in the study of children’s pain.
-She holds the Canada Research Chair (Tier 1) in Children's Pain and is a Killam Professor in the Departments of Pediatrics and Psychology & Neuroscience at Dalhousie University in Halifax, Nova Scotia, Canada.
-She and her research team are based in the Centre for Pediatric Pain Research at the IWK Health Centre.
+She holds the Canada Research Chair (Tier 1) in Children's Pain and is a Professor in the Departments of Psychology and Neuroscience & Pediatrics and at Dalhousie University in Halifax, Nova Scotia, Canada.
+Her research team is based in the Centre for Pediatric Pain Research at the IWK Health Centre.
 Her award-winning work spans research, training, knowledge translation, and advocacy.